 Ian Campbell began a new career in television as a presenter and producer though he continued performing sporadically as a folk singer during the following decades.
 Two of his sons Ali and Robin are founding members of Birmingham's acclaimed and internationally successful reggae/pop group UB40 who went on to sell more than 70 million records.
 When Ian was honored at the BBC Radio 2 Folk Awards in February 2012, he joked to the audience that his son's first record outsold all the recordings he had ever made in his entire career!

-Ian Campbell passed away at the age of 79 on November 24, 2012.
-See BrumBeat Ian Campbell feature story by clicking HERE).
+Ian Campbell passed away at the age of 79 on November 24, 2012 (see BrumBeat Ian Campbell feature story by clicking HERE).
 Lorna Campbell, who still has a fine voice, continues to perform occasionally.
 Dave Swarbrick suffered for years with emphysema before passing away on June 3, 2016 at age 75.

 Copyright © John R Woodhouse